allison-payne/data-structures/designdoc.md

     - User accounts for cloud synchronization
     - Structure templates and presets library
   - **Visual Customization**:
-    - Light/dark mode and custom color themes
+    - [IMPLEMENTED] ✓ Light/dark mode with consistent theme support across all components
     - Node and edge styling options
     - Custom layouts and visualization preferences
     - Accessibility settings for color blindness and other needs